marioy47/blog-site/src/content/blog/django-basic-project-setup/index.md

 tags: [ python, django, pipenv, virtualenv ]
 ---

-# Django tooling with Pipenv, Pre-Commit, GitHub actions and PostgreSQL

 Lately I've become more and more interested in [Python](https://python.org) for it's usage in Data Science applications, Machine Learning and the creation websites that has some kind of prediction options.

 So I started looking at the different python web frameworks and it seems that [Django](https://www.djangoproject.com/) is a safe bet if you are just starting to dip your toes in this world.